TECH

 • Home Automation.
 Smart locks utilize Bluetooth Classic for secure, close-range unlocking and BLE for remote monitoring and battery status checks via a mobile app.

 • Automotive Application.
-A car infotainment services support Bluetooth Classic for hands-free calling and streaming audio from smartphones, and BLE for transmitting vehicle diagnostic information to a mobile app.
+A car infotainment services support Bluetooth Classic for hands-free calling and streaming audio from smartphones, and BLE for transmitting vehicle diagnostic information to a mobile app, illustrating key approaches to connected car app development.

 • Gaming and VR.
 VR headsets and gaming controllers employ Bluetooth Classic for responsive gameplay and BLE for power-efficient communication with companion apps or secondary devices.